wp-plugins/resize-image-after-upload/readme.txt

 This plugin automatically resizes uploaded images (JPEG, GIF, and PNG) to within a given maximum width and/or height to reduce server space usage.
 This may be necessary due to the fact that images from digital cameras and smartphones can now be over 10MB each due to higher megapixel counts.

-In addition, the plugin can force re-compression of uploaded JPEG images, regardless of whether they are resized or not; and convert uploaded GIF and PNG images into JPEG format.
+In addition, the plugin can force re-compression of uploaded JPEG images, regardless of whether they are resized or not.

 Note: the resizing/recompression process will discard the original uploaded file including EXIF data.